gustcomer/big-tech-companions/git-companion.md

 /node_modules/ - node_modules directory @ .gitignore folder (relative)
 node_modules - node_modules directory or node_modules file

+A leading "**" followed by a slash means match in all directories.
+For example, "**/foo" matches file or directory "foo" anywhere, the same as pattern "foo".

+An asterisk "*" matches anything except a slash.
+Including many characters except /.

+*.excalidraw - all files ending with .excalidraw in any folder or subfolder.

+The character "?" matches any one character except "/".

 ### stash in vscode

 just click Uncommitted Changes with right button and choose a name